solarunderscore/Easy-Arch-Installation/README.md

 `timedatectl set-ntp true`

-If you don't see an output you are good, if you see an output wait until you see "Graphical Interface..." and press Control + C to exit that.
+If you don't see an output you are good, if you see an output wait until you see `[ OK ] Reached target Garphical Interface` and press Control + C to exit that.
 To check if the system clock is succesfully synced type:

 `timedatectl status`